holgern/scikit-optimize/doc/auto_examples/sklearn-gridsearchcv-replacement.rst

 This example assumes basic familiarity with `scikit-learn <http://scikit-learn.org/stable/index.html>`_.

-Search for parameters of machine learning models that result in best cross-validation performance is necessary in almost all practical cases to get a model with best generalization estimate.
-A standard approach in scikit-learn is using :obj:`sklearn.model_selection.GridSearchCV` class, which takes a set of values for every parameter to try, and simply enumerates all combinations of parameter values.
-The complexity of such search grows exponentially with the addition of new parameters.
-A more scalable approach is using :obj:`sklearn.model_selection.RandomizedSearchCV`, which however does not take advantage of the structure of a search space.
+Search for parameters of machine learning models that results in best cross-validation performance is necessary in almost all practical cases to get a model with best generalization estimate.

-Scikit-optimize provides a drop-in replacement for :obj:`sklearn.model_selection.GridSearchCV`, which utilizes Bayesian Optimization where a predictive model referred to as "surrogate" is used to model the search space and utilized to arrive at good parameter values combination as soon as possible.
+A standard approach in scikit-learn is to use :obj:`sklearn.model_selection.GridSearchCV` class, which enumerates all combinations of hyperparameters values given as input.
+This search complexity grows exponentially with the number of parameters.
+A more scalable approach is to use :obj:`sklearn.model_selection.RandomizedSearchCV`, which however does not take advantage of the structure of a search space.
+Scikit-optimize provides a drop-in replacement for these two scikit-learn methods.
+The hyperparameter search is achieved by Bayesian Optimization At each step of the optimization, a surrogate model infers the objective function using observed evluation results as priors.
+An acquisition function utilizes these predictions to navigate between exploration (sampling unexplored areas) and exploitation (focusing on regions likely containing the global optimum).
+By balancing these two strategies, Bayesian Optimization identifies probable optimal areas while ensuring comprehensive search coverage.
+In practice, this method often leads to quicker and better results.

 Note: for a manual hyperparameter optimization example, see "Hyperparameter Optimization" notebook.

 ..
-GENERATED FROM PYTHON SOURCE LINES 36-48
+GENERATED FROM PYTHON SOURCE LINES 42-54

 .. code-block:: Python